liyu158163/liyu158163/README.md

 ### Hi, I'm Fisher

-📍 I used to live in Shenzhen, Guangdong, and now I live in Chengdu, Sichuan.
+📍 I live in Shenzhen, Guangdong.

 🏢 I’m an engineer work at VisionChina Media.